CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

     !!! warning "This video is optional and not necessary to understand the text."

-Foundation models emerged in the mid-to-late 2010s, symbolizing a move away from the labor-intensive, one-model-per-task approach.
-These models are trained on vast, diverse datasets to learn broad patterns and skills, ready to be adapted to a multitude of tasks.
-Imagine them as the Swiss Army knives of the AI that can tackle everything from language translation to generating artwork.
-This marked a shift in strategy, to leveraging large, unlabeled datasets creating generalist models that can later be fine-tuned for specific needs.
+**Foundation Model Paradigm.** The foundation model paradigm came about in the mid-to-late 2010s.
+The machine learning strategy shifted from using task-specific labeled datasets to using large, unlabeled datasets and creating more generalist models that can later be fine-tuned for specific needs.
+You can think of them as the Swiss army knives because they are capable of everything from language translation to generating artwork.

+Advances in specialized hardware and parallelism (e.g., large clusters of NVIDIA GPUs), new developments in neural network architectures (e.g. transformers), and the increased easy access to vast amounts of online data all contributed to the paradigm of foundation models.
+Examples of foundation models are BERT, GPT, Claude, DALL-E, Stable Diffusion, LLaMA, Gemini, and Mistral just to name a few.

+We use the term frontier models to refer to a subset of foundation models that have cutting-edge state-of-the-art capabilities.
+Frontier models do not have to be foundation models, but they often are.

-**Economics of Foundation Models.** The shift towards foundation models was fueled by several factors: the explosion of data, advances in computational power, and refinements in machine learning techniques.
-These models are also extremely resource-intensive.
-Their development, training, and deployment often requires significant investment.
-This capital requirement comes from three main areas:
+**Economics of Foundation Models.** The development and deployment of these models is still extremely resource-intensive, requiring significant investment in three main areas:

 - **Data Acquisition**.
-The large-scale datasets they're trained on, often sourced from the internet.
-Collecting, cleaning, and updating these datasets can be expensive, especially for specialized or proprietary data.
+Foundation models are trained on large-scale datasets, often sourced from the internet.
+Collecting, cleaning, and updating these datasets can be costly, especially for specialized or proprietary data.

 - **Computational Resources**.
-The sheer size of foundation models and the datasets used in their training demands significant computational resources, not just in terms of hardware but also the electricity needed for operation.
+The size of foundation models and their training datasets means that we need a lot of computational resources, including powerful hardware and electricity.

 - **Research and Development**.
-Beyond the immediate costs of data and computation, there's the ongoing investment in research required to develop new techniques, and fine-tune the existing models.
+Beyond immediate costs, we also need ongoing investment in research to develop new techniques and fine-tune existing models.
 This requires both financial resources and specialized expertise.

-The next section provides a deeper dive into the machinery that powers these models.
+The next section provides a deeper dive into the core underlying techniques used in the development of these models.

-## Techniques
+## Techniques & Training

+**Overview of foundation model training**.
+The training process of foundation models begins with pre-training on large, diverse datasets.
+We use self-supervised learning to train on unlabeled data.
+Finally, fine-tuning adapts the model’s general knowledge to specific tasks.

-**Pre-training.** This is the initial training phase on a large dataset comprising millions, if not billions, of examples.
-Here the models learn general patterns, structures, and knowledge.
+**Pre-training.** This is the initial phase where the model is trained on a massive dataset of millions or billions of examples.
+During this phase, the model learns general patterns, structures, and knowledge.

 **Self-Supervised Learning (SSL).** This is how we actually implement the pre-training.
-Unlike traditional supervised learning (SL) that relies heavily on labeled data, Self-Supervised Learning (SSL) leverages unlabeled data, enabling models to learn from the inherent structure of the data itself.
-The development of this technique was a crucial step because it allowed developers to not be restricted by human provided labels.
-Now, we can leverage nearly unlimited (unlabeled) data available on the web.
+Unlike traditional supervised learning (SL) which relies heavily on labeled data, Self-Supervised Learning (SSL) leverages unlabeled data, enabling models to learn from the inherent structure of the data itself.

-As an example of how this technique would work - suppose you have an image of a dog in a park.
-Instead of a human labeling the image, and then training the model to learn what the human would say, the task for the model is to predict a portion of the image given the rest of it.
-For instance, the model might be given the top half of the image, and its task would be to predict what the bottom half looks like.

-This is repeated on a large number of such images, learning to recognize patterns and structures in this data.
-Through these examples, the model might learn for instance that images with trees and grass at the top often have more grass, or perhaps a path, at the bottom.
+For example, instead of manually labeling images, we might just hide part of a full image we already have and ask a model to predict what the rest should be.
+So it might predict the bottom half of an image given the top half, learning about which objects appear often together.
+It might learn for instance that images with trees and grass at the top often have more grass, or perhaps a path, at the bottom.
 It learns about objects and their context — trees and grass often appear in parks, dogs are often found in these environments, paths are usually horizontal, and so on.
 These learned representations can then be used for a wide variety of tasks that the model was not explicitly trained for, such as identifying dogs in images, or recognizing parks - all without any human-provided labels!
+In natural language processing, a model might predict the next word in a sentence, such as "The cat sat on the ____," learning grammar, syntax, and context as long as we repeat this over huge amounts of text.

-**Zero & Few-Shot Learning.** These are techniques in machine learning where models learn to perform tasks with very few examples.
-Zero-shot is when they perform well without any specific examples.
-This is yet another example of a technique which is useful when collecting extensive labeled data is impractical or too costly.
-Think about introducing a human to the concept of a cat for the first time with just a few images.
-Despite only seeing three examples, they learn to identify cats in a variety of contexts, not limited to the initial examples.
-Similarly, few-shot learning enables AI models to generalize from a minimal set of instances, identifying new examples in broader categories they've scarcely encountered.
+**Zero & Few-Shot Learning.** These techniques enable models to perform tasks with very few examples.
+Zero-shot learning allows models to perform tasks without any specific examples, while few-shot learning enables them to generalize from a few examples.
+As an example, the model might learn to identify a new breed of dog after seeing just a few pictures, similar to how humans recognize new objects after just seeing them once or a few times.

-**Transfer Learning. **Transfer learning is the next step that follows the pre-training.
-It's where the model takes the general patterns, structures, and knowledge it has learned from the pre-training phase and applies them to new, related tasks.
-This technique hinges on the fact that knowledge acquired in one context can actually be "transferred" to enhance learning in another.
-It allows for the utilization of pre-existing knowledge, thereby sidestepping the need to start from scratch for every new task.

-**Fine-Tuning.** The fine-tuning phase is where the model is specifically adapted to perform particular tasks.
-Fine-tuning enables the creation of versatile models capable of undertaking a wide range of tasks, from following instructions to doing programming or scientific analysis.
-This can be further enhanced later through methods like "Reinforcement Learning from Human Feedback" (RLHF), which refines models to be more effective and user-friendly by reinforcing desirable outputs.
-We will talk about this technique in detail in later chapters.
+**Transfer Learning.** We can now use our pre-trained model as a starting point for a new task or domain so that we don't have to start from scratch for every new task.
+The idea is to leverage the knowledge acquired by the pre-trained model from a large dataset and apply it to a related task with a smaller dataset.
+By doing so, we can benefit from the general features and patterns learned by the pre-trained model, saving time and computational resources.
+For example, a language model trained on general text data can be fine-tuned on legal documents to perform legal text analysis.

+**Fine-Tuning.** Fine-tuning is one way that we can do transfer learning.
+In the fine-tuning phase, we adapt the model specifically to perform particular tasks.
+We use techniques like Reinforcement Learning from Human Feedback (RLHF) to further refine them to be more effective at specific things.
+As an example, a general-purpose language model like GPT-4 might be fine-tuned to improve its conversational abilities and follow instructions, giving us ChatGPT.

 ![https://www.artificialintelligence.news/pathal/uploads/2021/09/2021-foundationmodel-1024x692.png](Images/uxE-.png)

 ***Figure****:** Bommasani Rishi et. al. (2022) "**[On the Opportunities and Risks of Foundation Models](https://arxiv.org/pdf/2108.07258.pdf)**"*

 **Elicitation Techniques**.
-Prompting is how we interact with the models.
-It's akin to giving the model a nudge in the right direction, ensuring that the vast knowledge it has acquired is applied in a way that's relevant and useful.
-So the structure of the prompt can have a large effect on the overall performance you are able to elicit out of the system.
+Lastly, we use prompts to point the model to use its abilities in even more specific context-relevant ways.
+Think of this as giving the model a final nudge in the right direction.
+The structure of the prompt can have a large effect on the overall performance we are able to get out of the system.
 We only briefly introduce the concept here.
 There are a variety of elicitation techniques like chain-of-thought (CoT) that will be discussed in later chapters.

-Prompting serves as a critical interface between human users and the sophisticated capabilities of foundation models.
-It's akin to giving the model a nudge in the right direction, ensuring that the vast knowledge it has acquired is applied in a way that's relevant and useful.
-The development of prompting techniques also reflects a broader shift in AI towards more interactive, user-friendly models like ChatGPT.
-We only briefly introduce the concept here, a broad variety of elicitation and prompting techniques will be discussed in later chapters.

-The learning journey of a student—beginning with acquiring broad knowledge, honing specific skills, engaging in self-directed exploration, and seeking expert guidance—mirrors the trajectory of foundation model development.
-From the foundational broad learning in pre-training through specialization via fine-tuning to the targeted application through prompting, this progression encapsulates the evolving interaction between AI models and the complex, multifaceted tasks they are now capable of addressing.

 ## Properties